-What you need to know about the new EU Regulations for medical devices (MDR) and in vitro diagnostic medical devices (IVDR), and their implementation in Northern Ireland
+Information about the new EU Regulations for medical devices (MDR) and in vitro diagnostic medical devices (IVDR), and their implementation in Northern Ireland

-- general medical devices: The EU Regulation on Medical Devices 2017/745
+- General medical devices: The Regulation on Medical Devices 2017/745

-- in vitro diagnostic medical devices (IVDs): The EU Regulation on In Vitro Diagnostic Medical Devices 2017/746
+- In vitro diagnostic medical devices (IVDs): The Regulation on In Vitro Diagnostic Medical Devices 2017/746

 How to comply with the legal requirements

-If you are manufacturing a medical device, you must meet new obligations set out in the Regulations.
-You will need to ensure:
+If you are manufacturing or supplying a medical device, you must meet new obligations set out in the Regulations, including, but not limited to, ensuring that:

 - the device has been correctly classified against the new risk classification criteria (Annex VIII of the MDR and IVDR)

 - general safety and performance requirements are met, including for labelling, and technical documentation and quality management systems (Annex I of the MDR and IVDR)